Moving From Cars To People: A Comic About Transportation and Land Use

 Want a physical copy?
 Here are a few ways to get one:

-- Request one from our limited print run (first come, first served)
+- Request a free copy from our limited print run (first come, first served)

 - Order a copy for just the cost of printing & shipping;

 - Print one yourself at any local printer, with our high-res print-ready file (PDF);

 - Attend the TRB NITC Reception on Jan 10 and win one as a prize!

 Kelly Clifton of the University of British Columbia and Kristina Currans of the University of Arizona.
 The two have a long history of collaboration around the data, methods, and processes used to plan for multimodal transportation impacts of new development.
 This short graphic synopsis is an engaging, approachable way for anyone – no matter their level of expertise in this topic – to learn about their findings.